 Progress in meeting targets for Performance Indicators is reviewed monthly by the Joint Management Team, and quarterly by Overview and Scrutiny and Executive as part of the Performance Management Framework.
 This ensures that senior managers know which targets are being met and that action is being taken where performance is not meeting targets.
 Financial performance is measured across a range of indicators that are reported quarterly to Overview and Scrutiny Committee and to the Executive.
 Budget monitoring is reported quarterly to Budget Planning Committee and to the Executive.
-In 2015/16 the Council delivered its corporate pledge of identifying efficiency savings of £500,000 for the 2016/17 budget.

 This document has described our governance arrangements and assessed how closely we align with good practice.
-In overall terms this is a positive statement for the financial year 2015/16.
+In overall terms this is a positive statement for the financial year 2016/17.
 The Council has a good system of internal control and action plans in place to address the issues highlighted in the internal audit report and seek to ensure continuous improvement of the systems is in place.

+Ian Davies

+Interim Chief Executive

-Sue Smith Chief Executive 30 June 2016 Cllr Barry Wood BSc ACMA Leader of the Council 30 June 2016
+30 June 2016

+Clir Barry Wood BSc ACMA Leader of the Council 30 June 2016